Online gambling in Tennessee is now legal. Sports betting in the Volunteer State was launched in the fall of 2020.

 All of the above sportsbooks offer numerous betting options, with DraftKings running the world’s most famous daily fantasy sports contests.
 All have TN mobile sports betting apps that enable bettors to gamble on the go.
 Using geolocation, the sportsbook apps can pinpoint your exact location to ensure you are within state lines when you are playing and make sure you are betting legally in the state.

 Gov. Bill Lee was adamant that he didn’t want any physical casinos in Tennessee.
 There is currently no physical casino in Tennessee.
-Therefore, it became the first state in the country to legalize an online/mobile-only sports wagering industry.
+Therefore, it became the first state in the country to legalize an online/mobile-only sports wagering industry, with sweepstakes casinos operating on the sidelines.
 Additionally, Lee wanted the Tennessee Education Lottery Corporation (TELC) to regulate the industry instead of creating a new body from scratch.

 As there are no physical locations for bettors to visit in Tennessee, online-only betting discussions weren’t difficult.
 Lawmakers did not have to overcome obstacles such as in-state businesses and employers exerting pressure on policymakers.
 In the end, when many experts felt that betting would never be legal in Tennessee, the state moved forward.

 Following the 2018 U.S. Supreme Court ruling, which removed the federal ban on sports betting outside of Nevada, many states, such as New Jersey and Pennsylvania, have enjoyed success from legal online gambling.

 The Tennessee online gambling laws were put together fairly quickly.
 Rep. Rick Staples, a Democrat from Knoxville, filed House Bill 1 in 2018.
 Then new TN laws 2019 emerged, which gradually moved through the legislative process with only some minor obstacles before reaching Lee.